BayanGroup/nutch-custom-search/README.md

 In this file, we have one type named long with a converter.
 This converter is used to convert the extracted value (a string) to the desired type.

 In the fields section, we have a field named "num-items" of type long and a field named "all-items" of type string.
-In the documents section, we defined a document which accepts all resoruces with url ending with .google.com.
+In the documents section, we defined a document which accepts all resources with url ending with .google.com.
 Since the extractor uses the partial regex matching we could write this as "google\.com/?$" too.
 The document specifies that its content should be parsed using the css engine.

 This document has two extract-to rules.
 The first rule consists of two nested functions size and expr.
-The "expr" function returns a set of objects by quering the content using the provided engine.
+The "expr" function returns a set of objects by querying the content using the provided engine.
 Here since our engine is css, li.gbt means all li elements with class .gbt.
 The size function, returns the number of items in its argument which here is the list of elements that satisfy li.gbt expression.
 This extracted value is copied into a field named "num-items".
-In the second rule, we first extract the text value of all li.gbt span.gbts nodes, then concat them with comma as the seperator and then limit their size to have less than 100 charcters.
+In the second rule, we first extract the text value of all li.gbt span.gbts nodes, then concat them with comma as the separator and then limit their size to have less than 100 charcters.

 #### Functions